Efficient Classical Computation of Single-Qubit Marginal Measurement Probabilities to Simulate Certain Classes of Quantum Algorithms: Results and Discussion

-\emph{Application 2: Shor's algorithm.}---Shor's algorithm allows us to factorize a semiprime $N_s$ into two prime numbers.
+We can also apply the SQPs for Shor's algorithm.
+It is known that Shor's algorithm allows us to factorize a semiprime $N_s$ into two prime numbers.
 The quantum component of the algorithm is used to determine $r$, i.e., the period of a given integer $a \mod N_s$.
 This period $r$ can then be leveraged to find the factors of $N_s$ through some classical post-processing.
 Notably, when $r = 2^y$ for a positive integer $y$, it can be shown that measuring the first register in the quantum subroutine results in a state $\ket{k}$, where $k = 2^{2n_s - y}$ and $n_s$ is the number of qubits required to satisfy $2^{n_s} \geq N_s$~\cite{shor1994algorithms,mermin2007quantum,vathsan2015introduction,nielsen2010quantum}.
 In this scenario, the first $2n_s - y_0$ qubits will have zero SQP (or close to zero due to numerical precision errors).
 Thus, $y_0$ can be determined by counting the qubits with non-zero SQP, allowing us to calculate $r = 2^{y_0}$.
 If we can show that there is at least one value of $a$ such that $r = 2^y$ for any arbitrary semiprime $N_s$, then we can factorize $N_s$ with only SQPs (without the joint probability of the quantum system).

 The values of $a$ for which (1) the period of $a \mod N_s$ satisfies $r = 2^y$ and (2) $\gcd\left(a^{r/2} + 1, N_s\right)$ yields a non-trivial factor for some $N_s$ will be denoted as $a_s$.
 We conducted a brute-force calculation for the number of $a_s$ values for the first 100 square semiprimes.
 For all of these square semiprimes, we found no valid values for $a_s$.
 Thus, when attempting to factorize $N_s$ using SQP, it is essential to verify that $N_s$ is not a square semiprime.
 This check can be performed by determining whether $\sqrt{N_s}$ is an integer.
 Furthermore, we conducted a similar brute-force calculation for the first 3,000 squarefree semiprimes.
 As shown in Fig.~\ref{fig:Shor}(a), even at lower values of $N_s$, there is at least one $a_s$ value.
 Groups of semiprimes tend to have consistent numbers of $a_s$ values, indicated by horizontal line patterns in the figure.
 Additionally, the count of $a_s$ values shows a very slight increase as $N_s$ grows.